-RRHA remains deeply committed to ensuring that all persons have access to the agency's programs and services.
+RRHA remains deeply committed to ensuring that all persons have equal access to the agency's programs and services.
 To that end, RRHA partnered with the City of Richmond and other neighboring jurisdictions to conduct a regional analysis of impediments to fair housing choice.
+RRHA continues to work towards accomplishing the goals outlined in the the Regional Analysis of Impediments to Fair Housing Choice through its work with the City of Richmond and surrounding jurisdictions.